Well now, isn’t that a terribly mundane name for a stunningly good pie.

 - 3 eggs

-- 1 unbaked, refrigerated Vegan Whole Spelt Crust, or other pie crust of your choosing
+- 1 unbaked, refrigerated Vegan Whole Spelt Crust (link in Notes section), or other pie crust of your choosing

 Preheat oven to 180°C (350°F).
 Pick out a scant 1 cup (120g) of the nicest whole pecan halves and set aside in a small bowl.
 Spread remaining pecans on a baking tray and bake 8 minutes until toasted.
 Cool and chop, or crumble, the toasted pecans into smaller pieces.